sonofagl1tch/OSHardening/README.md

  - Configures iptables to defend against common attacks
 - ConfigureSSH.sh
  - Configures the SSH server for most common hardening settings
+- doesUserExist.sh
+ - simple test to see if a local user exists

 ## OSX
 ### OSX 10.10 Yosemite